HarrisonAllen/pebble-watchface-generator/README.md

 This is more WillO's wheelhouse, but it's a web interface for designing the watchface.
 Spits out a json blob with info.

 What I want out of this blob:
-* .png for the background
+* .png for the background in base64
     * or multiple pngs if the designer creates one for each platform, e.g. doing automatic grayscale dithering
-* .ttf for each of the fonts
+* .ttf for each of the fonts in base64
-* Data for alllll of the customization (could be converted into binary file on web or in generator, tbd)
+* Parameters for alllll of the customization
 * New appinfo:
     * targetPlatforms
-    * displayName
     * name
-    * companyName
+    * author
     * uuid (optional, omit to autogenerate for updating existing watchfaces, starts with `13371337`)

 ### The generator